arthurcicero/rot13/README.md

 # ROT13 in python

-Simple and sloopy implementation of the rot13 algorithm.
+Simple and sloppy implementation of the rot13 algorithm.